 There’s talk about exposing yourself to the Full Moon’s bright light (aka Moon bathing) to fall in harmony with the moon.
 And while there is a study showing how exposing yourself to moonlight, or in this case a 100w bulb, in the night during day 13 to 17 of your menstrual cycle can help regulate your hormones, I’m not so quick to say that moonlight is all that matters for your menstruation to become locked with the Moon’s phase.
 Because, hey, I’m modern, I do check my phone before bedtime and expose myself to a lot of artificial light.

-I tried looking for some sort of guide, but from my findings, it seems to mostly be about health and low-stress levels.
+I tried looking for some sort of guide, but from my findings, it seems to be about health and low-stress levels mostly.
 In other words: feeling generally connected (physically, emotionally, sexually, mentally and soulfully).
 If you manage to live consciously, your hormones will balance off and your period will come back in sync with the moon’s phase.
-Trying to link your femininity with the moon through meditation and prayer during the Full Moon might work as well.

 The Two types of Menstrual Moon Cycles

 From poking around on this subject on the Internet, the general info is that Full Moon is when you’re fertile, and during New Moon is when you shall menstruate.
-But what I found in the comment section about this subject was a large group of women agreeing to the fact that they menstruate during Full Moon and ovulate on New Moon instead.
-I, on the other hand, seem to follow the “general” rule that is told, my period will always, since the beginning of this year, start on the day or ±3 days around the New Moon.
+But what I found in the comment section about this subject was a large group of women agreeing to the fact that they menstruate during the Full Moon and ovulate on the New Moon instead.
+On the other hand, my panty liners and I seem to follow the “general” rule that is told, my period will always, since the beginning of this year, start on the day or ±3 days around the New Moon.